andrewgrewell/structy/README.md

 colorPalette.colors = ['blue'] // Error cannot assign to read only property colorPalette.colors[2] = 'green' // this works, but your going out of your way to do the wrong thing
 ```
-the above example could be improved by using Collections as well as models, and you could save time by
+The above example could be improved by using Collections as well as models, and you could save time by
 specifying how the ColorPalette is constructed via a fieldConfig